torvalds/linux/Documentation/networking/device_drivers/ethernet/dec/dmfe.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 ==============================================================
-Davicom DM9102(A)/DM9132/DM9801 fast ethernet driver for Linux
+Davicom DM9102(A)/DM9132/DM9801 fast ethernet driver for GNU/Linux
 ==============================================================

 Note: This driver doesn't have a maintainer.